Esteves4/Smartbee/Scale/README.md

 #### Step 4: Configure the weightMeasure

-Before you are able to start measuring, you also need to change some parameters in the sketch.
+Before you are able to start measuring, you also need to change some parameters in the weightMeausur esketch, [Here](weightMeasure).
 The first parameter you need to change is the *calibration_factor* that you found in the previous step, after that you need to change the *API_KEY* for your Api-key from ThingSpeak and then update *APN*, *USER*, *PASS* for your gsm network's apn, user and pass.

 >The initial work of this sketch was found [here](https://circuits4you.com/2016/11/25/hx711-arduino-load-cell/) and it was modified to send the data collected over the SIM800L module